dvidelabs/flatcc/README.md

 If the verifier rejects a buffer, the error can be printed (see [Verifying a Buffer](#verifying-a-buffer)), but it will not say exactly where the problem was found.
-To go further, the verifier can be made to assert where the problem is encountered so the buffer conent can be analyzed.
+To go further, the verifier can be made to assert where the problem is encountered so the buffer content can be analyzed.
 This is enabled with:

     -DFLATCC_DEBUG_VERIFY=1